farzanmirshekari/ECE250-Projects-Testcases/README.md

 <h3>Contributing</h3>

 > This repository is maintained by myself (fmirshek@uwaterloo.ca) and hosted on my personal GitHub.
 In order to add new testcases, pull the repository, make your commits, and then open a pull request.
-The pull requests will be reviewed by myself, Tristan Parry (tparry@uwaterloo.ca) and upon approval, will be merged.
+The pull requests will be reviewed by Tristan Parry (tparry@uwaterloo.ca) or myself and upon approval, will be merged.

 <h3>Formatting</h3>